Where It All Began

 It was NOT a magical day.
 We brewed our first batch on the hottest day of the year.
 It was 105 degrees outside.
 Inside it was over 110.
 It took us 12 hours.
 But it was a pretty beer.
 Great color.
 Later that day, a catastrophe would happen that was beyond our control which would lead to us to dumping 15 barrels of beer right down the drain 3 days later. *moment of silence please*

-We would brew 3 more times, each time creating a new delicious brew!
+We would brew 3 more times before we opened our doors, each time creating a new delicious brew!

 Then we realized that we couldn’t do it all.
 We couldn’t brew the beer, clean the equipment, run the company, manage the taproom, work the taproom and still be able to put our family first.
 Something had to give.